July weather, stream flows, and summary

-Fishing from a boat is not allowed on the East Gallatin so it is a river only available to walking-and-wading anglers.
+Fishing from a boat is difficult on the East due to it smaller volume and it is best suited for walking-and-wading anglers.
 Additionally, because most of the East Gallatin River flows through private property wading anglers need to know the Montana Stream Access Law and strictly adhere to it.
-Landowners on the East Gallatin covet their private property rights and do not hesitate to harass intrepid anglers.
+Landowners on the East Gallatin covet their private property rights and may confront anglers if they are not following the rules.
 Simply put: do not trespass.

-Access to the East Gallatin is surprisingly good with several fishing access sites and bridges throughout Gallatin Valley.
-But anglers need to be prepared to walk a good bit to avoid fishing the highly pressured areas near the respective access points.
+Access to the East Gallatin is primarily from public bridges throughout Gallatin Valley.
+There is also an FAS location (Cherry River) in Bozeman as well as the Glenn Lake Rotary Park where you can gain access.
+Anglers need to be prepared to walk a good bit to avoid fishing the highly pressured areas near the respective access points.

 July fishing: what to expect